drkrillo/docs/creator/sdk7/getting-started/coding-scenes.md

 ### Fetch entities by name

-The entities added by dragging and dropping on the Scene Editor can also be accessed via code to further edit them and add behavior.
+The entities added by dragging and dropping on the Scene Editor in Creator Hub can also be accessed via code to further edit them and add behavior.

 Use `engine.getEntityOrNullByName()` to fetch an entity, passing the name assigned to the entity on the Scene Editor UI.
 Each should have a unique name.